themandalore/Photocoin/README.md

 # Contracts

-There are two contracts deployed:
+There are three contracts deployed:
 1. The token contract (PhotoCore.sol)
 2. The marketplace contract (PhotoMarket.sol)
+3. The auction contract (Auction.sol)

 ## The PC Token